 We observe that the diffusion equation still gives accurate results compared to the RTE.
-In particular, position dependent parameters in the diffusion model does not break its validity providing that the optical thickness remains large enough for the diffusion approximation itself to be valid.
+In particular, position-dependent parameters in the diffusion model does not break its validity, providing that the optical thickness remains large enough for the diffusion approximation itself to be valid.